 New Manchester study looks at reducing side effects from dialysis treatment

 For many people living with kidney failure, dialysis is a vital and life-sustaining treatment.
-However, it can also come with challenging side effects, including fatigue, drops in blood pressure, headaches and a general feeling of being unwell after sessions.
+However, it can also come with challenging side effects including fatigue, drops in blood pressure, headaches and a general feeling of being unwell after sessions.
 Over time, these effects can take a real toll on both physical health and emotional wellbeing.

-A new research study in Manchester is exploring whether a medical device could help reduce some of these side effects, with the aim of making dialysis treatment more tolerable for patients.
+A new research study in Manchester is exploring whether a medical device could help reduce some of these dialysis side effects, with the aim of making treatment more tolerable for patients.

-What is this study about?
+What is this dialysis side effects study about?

 The study, led by a research team at the NIHR Manchester Clinical Research Facility, is testing a device designed to help stabilise patients during dialysis.
 The device is intended to reduce the physical stress that dialysis can place on the body, particularly on the heart and circulation.